 The Parable of the Garden:

-A gardener once had a beautiful rose garden that a traveler admired every day.
-One day, the traveler left to explore distant lands, believing there were more beautiful gardens elsewhere.The gardener did not chase the traveler.
+A gardener once had a beautiful rose garden that a traveller admired every day.
+One day, the traveller left to explore distant lands, believing there were more beautiful gardens elsewhere.The gardener did not chase the traveller.
 Instead, they tended the garden with even more care.
 They planted new flowers, built a fountain, and created pathways of stone.
 The garden became more stunning than ever before.

-Months later, the traveler returned, weary and disappointed.
+Months later, the traveller returned, weary and disappointed.
 The distant gardens had been overgrown and neglected.
 But when they passed the gardener’s gate, they stopped in awe.
 The garden had become a masterpiece.

-“I was a fool to leave,” the traveler whispered.
+“I was a fool to leave,” the traveller whispered.

 Lesson: The best way to be missed is to become more beautiful in their absence.